pyrex41/medicare-portal/backend/README-bulk-import.md

 The core implementation is in two main files:

-1. `/backend/src/database.ts` - Contains the `bulkImportContacts` method
+1. `/backend/src/database.ts` - Contains the `bulkImportContacts` method and email uniqueness enforcement
 2. `/backend/src/services/turso.ts` - Contains the `createDatabaseFromDump` method

 The process works by: